 7:00 a.m.
 Load up on Food

 Let’s break down the dangers of missing your first meal.
 When you wake up, blood sugar is usually low.
 By skipping breakfast, you deprive your body the fuel it needs to stay energized.
 Fasting until lunchtime can trigger cravings for high sugar snacks, causing you to over-eat and knock your appetite off balance.
 Here are some fast and easy recipes to prep before rushing out the door.

 7:45 a.m.
 Have Your Moment in the Sun

 Get outside within two hours of waking up.
 Exposure to the sun triggers the production of serotonin.
 Just a simple ten-minute walk will get your mind and body moving.
 If your schedule permits, incorporate some exercise to knock out your daily workout before anything has a chance to interfere.
 Here are six benefits to being a morning exerciser.

 9 a.m.
 Tidy Up Your Inbox

 To avoid obsessing over your inbox throughout your workday, dedicate 9 a.m. to just email.
-Not only is it consumer hour, but in this timeframe your emails are more likely to be read right away.
+In this timeframe, your emails are more likely to be read right away.
 People tend to focus more on high-priority projects by 10 a.m. so it is best to contact them before they’re too busy to respond.
 If your recipients are from different time zones, here are apps to schedule messages in advance.

 9:30 Perk Up